Kowalewko, Kuyavian-Pomeranian Voivodeship

 Kowalewko is a village in the administrative district of Gmina Kcynia, within Nakło County, Kuyavian-Pomeranian Voivodeship, in north-central Poland.

+Four Polish citizens were murdered by Nazi Germany in the village during World War II.

+Notable people

 Kowalewko is the birthplace of Mieczysław Rakowski, the last First Secretary of the Polish United Workers' Party and former Prime Minister of Poland from 1988 to 1989.